Lightning-AI/pytorch-lightning/docs/source/common/lightning_module.rst

         opt.zero_grad()

 This is not recommended when using a single optimizer, instead it's recommended when using 2+ optimizers AND you are an expert user.
-Most useful for research like RL, sparse coding and GAN research.
+Most useful for research like reinforcement learning, sparse coding and GAN research.

 In the multi-optimizer case, ignore the optimizer_idx flag and use the optimizers directly